att-comdev/valet/ostro_listener/README.md

 It is recommended to consider using a python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) (venv).
 A venv helps avoid instabilities and conflicts within the default python environment.

-## Installing ostro-listener
+## Download

 ostro-listener is maintained in AT&T CodeCloud under the CloudQoS project, in a repository called 'allegro'.

 *Note: Apart from the repository name, the word 'Allegro' is no longer used.
 Use the word 'Valet' in place of 'Allegro' when referring to components.*

-Clone the git repository from AT&T CodeCloud, using a ``$CODECLOUD_USER`` account with appropriate credentials:
+Clone the git repository from AT&T CodeCloud, using an account with appropriate credentials. ostro-listener is located in ``ostro_listener``.

 ```bash
 $ git clone https://$CODECLOUD_USER@codecloud.web.att.com/scm/st_cloudqos/allegro.git